BEST: BLUM 38N SOFT CLOSE

 Here’s a guide for how many soft close cabinet hinges per door:

-However, be sure to check the manufacturer rate limits for heavy doors and follow their guidelines.
+However, please check the manufacturer’s rate limits for heavy doors and follow their guidelines.

 7. What's an inset door vs. an overlay door?